archive/github-actions-slack/README.md

 - `slack-bot-user-oauth-access-token` - `SLACK_BOT_USER_OAUTH_ACCESS_TOKEN` secret

-- `slack-channel` - The channel where you want the message
+- `slack-channel` - The channel/channels where you want the message (comma separated)

 - `slack-text` - The text of the message